Michaelpalacce/Server/README.md

 serve edit---> edit environment variables serve stop ---> stop the server
 ~~~
-- Additionally this module uses pm2 to handle the daemonizing of the process you can checkout: https://www.npmjs.com/package/pm2 for more info
+- Additionally, this module uses pm2 to handle the daemonizing of the process you can check out: https://www.npmjs.com/package/pm2 for more info

 # Installing and configuring persistence.
-Setting SERVER_CONFIG_PATH
+Setting SERVER_CONFIG_PATH env variable
 - All the data of the server is stored in 3 files:
 1. env.js -> stores environment data ( BESIDES SERVER_CONFIG_PATH )
 2. cache -> stores user sessions